 There are 349 total guest rooms, including various high-rise villas and two premium villas.
 The top villa will sit across two levels and will be the tallest habitable space in any hotel in Sydney.
-The Executive Opera Suite is one of five room types currently available to book at Crown Towers Sydney, including the Deluxe King Room, Harbour Bridge King Room, Opera King Room and Executive Harbour Bridge Room.
+The Premier Harbour Bridge Suite is one of over 10 room and six villa types currently available to book at Crown Towers Sydney, including the Deluxe King Room, Harbour Bridge King Room, Opera King Room and Executive Harbour Bridge Room.

-There are currently 11 bar and dining options open for business with three more to come.
-And you don’t need to be a guest to dine here.
+There are currently 11 bar and dining options open for business, and you don’t need to be a guest to dine here.

 This article was originally written by Katie Carlin, with updates by Kassia Byrnes.